Ads.txt

 What is ads.txt and app-ads.txt

-This is a standard introduced in 2017 by the IAB.
-It requires publishers to list all of the companies who are authorized to sell their inventory in specific format, at a specific location—for both websites (ads.txt) and applications (app-ads.txt).
-The objective of this standard is to reduce fraud by allowing buyers to identify those companies who are authorized to sell a publisher’s inventory.
-If a company is not on this list and is trying to sell a publisher’s inventory, then it is likely fraudulent.
-It is a best practice to only buy from websites and apps that have an ads.txt or app-ads.txt file to reduce the chances that you are buying fraudulent inventory.
+Ads.txt and app-ads.txt are standards introduced some years ago by the IAB Tech Lab.
+They require publishers to list all of the companies who are authorized to sell their inventory in a specific format, at a specific location—for both websites (ads.txt) and applications (app-ads.txt).
+The objective of these standards are to reduce fraud by allowing buyers to identify those companies who are authorized to sell a publisher’s inventory.
+If a company is not on this list and is trying to sell a publisher’s inventory then it is likely fraudulent.
+It is a best practice to only buy from websites and apps that have an ads.txt or app-ads.txt file, and only from sellers who are authorized to sell it.
 For more information click here: https://iabtechlab.com/ads-txt/.

 How is TAG TrustNet checking if websites and applications have these files?

-TAG TrustNet has built its own web crawler to check if the ads.txt or app-ads.txt files are present on websites and apps.
+TAG TrustNet has built its own web crawler to check if ads.txt files are present on websites, and is using a webcrawler from the IAB Tech Lab to check if app-ads.txt files are present on apps.

 What does it mean if the TAG TrustNet report says there is no ads.txt or app-ads.txt file?

 As indicated above, the IAB spec requires that these files must contain this authorized seller data in a specific format at a specific location.
-If the TAG TrustNet report says there is no ads.txt or app-ads.txt file it can mean one of the following:
+If the TAG TrustNet report says there is no ads.txt or app-ads.txt file it is likely it means one of the following:

-- the domain or app that was provided in the DSP log file was invalid, and it is not possible to find the related ads.txt or app-ads.txt file (for example, comcast.tubitv or b00kdsgipk)
+• the domain or app that was provided in the DSP log file was invalid, and it is not possible to find the related ads.txt or app-ads.txt file (for example, comcast.tubitv or j00kdsgdsdk)

-- The format of the file is wrong (according to the IAB specification).
+• The file is formatted incorrectly (according to the IAB specification).